 Traveling enriches people and creates many memorable moments.
 But memories are often elusive.
 In order to be remembered, all the great stories and happenings should be recorded as they happen or shortly after.
 Thanks to the advent of blogging, it is possible not only to create rich and interactive travel journals, but also share them instantly with friends and family.

-Here are three great websites that allow you to create travel journals on the go:
+Here are three great websites that allow you to create a travel journal on the go:

 Travellerspoint allows you to create your own, free travel blog so you can show off your trips in style.
 Trevellerspoint blogs are highly customizable and include some powerful features.
 Some of the most notable features include your own subdomain, interactive travel mapping, unlimited video and photo uploads, professionally designed blog templates, password protection, and more.